 Sponsors’ Support Group for the adult caretakers of unaccompanied immigrant children.
 Since Terra Firma’s inception, it was evident that sponsors face significant emotional, behavioral and financial stressors in their relationships and support of the newly arrived child into their household.
 Sponsors’ Support Group meets monthly and discusses topics of interest that include navigating the education system, coping with the stress of family reunification, attachment, the manifestation of trauma on behavior and concrete services such as finding affordable housing.

 In January 2017, Terra Firma launched its Pre-Teen group to focus on the mental health needs of youth ages nine through thirteen.
 The weekly Pre-Teen group provides support around attention and behavior, acculturation and comfort in school and social settings.
 One third of the group participants are young girls.

 Our program has case managers and social workers that connect immigrant children and their sponsors to supplemental community resources such as food, job applications, summer programs, GED course enrollment, daycare/Pre-K enrollment etc. These resources are crucial as they allow immigrant children and their families to attain stability in the United States.

-We offer a variety of programs ranging from English classes, a soccer league, arts, photography, zumba classes, and a variety of other workshops.
+We offer a variety of programs ranging from English classes, a soccer league, arts, photography, zumba classes, summer programming and a variety of other workshops.

-If you are a case worker interested in referring someone to our program, please fill out the form below and email it to Felin Martinez at firstname.lastname@example.org
+If you are a case worker and are interested in referring someone to our program, please download the form below, fill out client’s information clearly and send the information to Felin Martinez to firstname.lastname@example.org.